OpenArCloud/SpatialDDS-spec/SpatialDDS-1.3-full.md

 Together, these profiles give SpatialDDS the flexibility to support robotics, AR/XR, digital twins, IoT, and AI world models—while ensuring that the wire format remains lightweight, codec-agnostic, and forward-compatible.

-## **3. SpatialDDS URIs**
+## **6. SpatialDDS URIs**

-SpatialDDS uses URIs to provide stable, global identifiers for anchors, content, and services.
-URIs are short handles that applications can share across devices, clouds, and transports, and they can be dereferenced to retrieve a manifest with more details.
-Example manifests illustrating these identifiers are provided in Section 4 (Example Manifests).
+### 6.1 Conceptual overview

+SpatialDDS URIs provide stable, globally unique handles for anchors, content, and services.
+They let humans refer to "the anchor in Hall 1" or "the Midtown localization service" while giving software the exact manifest to retrieve.
+Every URI carries just enough structure for clients to discover the owning authority, identify the resource, and fetch the manifest that unlocks the full technical description elsewhere in the stack.

+### 6.2 URI components

 **Syntax**